kuzudb/kuzu-blog/src/content/post/2025-03-12-unstructured-data-to-graph-baml-kuzu.md

 Because LLMs are not deterministic (and every LLM is different), it's always a good practice to quantitatively evaluate the LLM's output for the given prompt.
 As new LLMs become available and the prompts evolve alongside them, a sound evaluation suite gives you confidence that the required task is still being performed reliably.
+The code for the evaluation results shown below is available [here](https://github.com/kuzudb/baml-kuzu-demo/tree/main/src/evals).

-We defined 4 metrics based on set operations to evaluate the quality of the LLM's structured output:
+We defined 4 metrics based on set operations to evaluate the quality of the LLM's structured output.

 - $ \text{exact match} \rarr $ The LLM's value is an exact match to the human-annotated value
 - $ \text{mismatch} \rarr $ The LLM's value is different from the human-annotated value
 - $ \text{missing} \rarr $ The LLM missed the value and produced an empty result
-- $ \text{potential hallucination} \rarr $ The LLM produced a value, but the human-annotated data is missing the value.
+- $ \text{potential hallucination} \rarr $ The LLM produced a value that is not present in the human-annotated data.

-The last case is named as a "potential" hallucination because the LLM may also have produced a value that is from it's memorization of the training data, but is not present in the human-annotated data.
-This isn't necessarily a _bad_ thing, because the LLM can actually help us enrich our data in certain scenarios.
-However, anything that's marked as a potential hallucination would need to be vetted and verified by a human and the experiment would need to be run hundreds of times to get a good sense of reproducibility in the LLM's memorized outputs.
+The last metric is named "_potential_" hallucination because the LLM could have also produced a correct value that's from its memorization of the training data (which isn't the same as an outright hallucination).
+This isn't necessarily a _bad_ thing, because the LLM can actually help us enrich our data in certain scenarios where the source may be missing it.
+However, anything that's marked as a potential hallucination would need to be vetted and verified by a human, so the fewer the better!

 ### Image extraction